cookiehacker29/CookieLang/README.md

 The Rakefil will run the unit tests and the installation.

+You can now run this software with the command :

+    ./bin/cookielang

-After that, you must see it :
+And you will can see :

 ![alt](https://raw.githubusercontent.com/erwanaubry/CookieLang/main/img/help.png)